U.N. says Facebook has 'turned into a beast' in violence-plagued Myanmar

 "I’m afraid that Facebook has now turned into a beast, and not what it originally intended," she said.

-The social media company has a policy that bars hate speech that targets people because of their race, ethnic identity or religion.
+The social media company has a policy that bars hate speech targeting people because of their race, ethnic identity or religion.
 It suspends and sometimes removes users who promote hate speech on the platform.

 "We have invested significantly in technology and local language expertise to help us swiftly remove hate content and people who repeatedly violate our hate speech policies," Budhraja said, adding that the company has worked with experts in Myanmar on "safety resources and counter-speech campaigns."